Minette et Lise: Later life

 Minette is last mentioned when she performed in La répétition interrompue by Charles Mozard 4 October 1789.
 Lise are last mentioned when she performed in Faux Lord ou le Pacotilleur 24 January 1789.

 There has been several theories about their later life and death, and they have been speculated to have died during the Haitian Revolution.

-The Comédie de Port-au-Prince was burned on 22 November 1791, and its actors are reported to have fled to New Orléans.
-Minette was among those emigrating to New Orléans, where she died in 1807.
-In New Orleans, she is referred to by the name Minette Ferrand.
-Minette as well as Lise may have performed at the Theatre de la Rue Saint Pierre.
+The Comédie de Port-au-Prince was burned on 22 November 1791, and its actors are reported to have fled to New Orleans.
+Minette was among those emigrating to New Orleans, where she died in 1807.
+In New Orleans, she was referred to by the name Minette Ferrand.
+Minette, as well as Lise, may have performed at the Theatre de la Rue Saint Pierre.